sirisian/ecmascript-types/README.md

 let b = a.length; // the index type, with value 5
 ```

+The index type is ```uint64```, and its full range is allocatable and usable: an array type is not bounded by the maximum length of an ordinary ```Array```.
+A count type wider than what the container can hold would be a fiction, describing lengths no program could reach.
+An instance is an ```Array``` in its methods and its element behaviour, and not in its extent limit.

+The width is ```uint64``` rather than ```uint32``` because a view's length comes from its buffer rather than from an allocation the language caps.
+One type describes every count an array reports or accepts - a ```length```, a ```capacity```, an index, and a view's length - so the range that only a view can reach is still the range they all share.

+An array with no element type is untouched by any of this.
+A plain ```[1, 2, 3]``` reports a ```length``` that is a Number, exactly as it does today, and no program that does not use these types can observe the index type at all.

+An implementation may be unable to reach the full range - a host whose arrays are ordinary ```Array``` objects, or whose counts are doubles, cannot.
+It reports such a count as unimplemented rather than as a range violation, because a ```RangeError``` would say the language forbids the value and a reader would conclude the range does not exist.

 An earlier draft of this design read a second type argument as the length type, written ```[].<T, Length = uint32>```.
 It was never implemented: the argument parsed and was discarded, so every such array got the default length type regardless of what was written, which made a typo indistinguishable from a feature.
 An array type with more than one type argument is now refused.
 Should a per-array index type be wanted later, an optional second argument defaulting to the index type can be added without changing the meaning of anything written today.

 Setting the ```length``` reallocates the array truncating when applicable.